The Civil Aviation Act 2023 came into effect on 5 April 2025.

 While the Act introduces some changes to help the sector keep pace with our operating environment, it also recognises that the CAA’s fundamental regulatory underpinnings are sound.

-Participants will notice little change on 5 April 2025.
+Participants will have noticed little change on 5 April 2025.
 In most cases, the Act either continues or improves existing functions.

 CAA and Te Manatū Waka Ministry of Transport both have responsibility for implementation.
-CAA is undertaking work to implement a seamless transition including:
+CAA undertook work to implement a seamless transition including:

 • Civil Aviation Rules Realignment (a joint workstream with Te Manatū Waka Ministry of Transport)